TDM3bv/tdm3-docs/docs/doctor/README.md

 The current use case of the Doctar transaction request API assumes no delegated authorization flow between client (server) and the Doctar API.
 The JWT token is to track, identify and authorize  the vendor.
 The user is authenticated and authorized when he/she gets forwarded to the webclient.
 There are other (security) scenarios possible, but this is the easiest and simplest one.

 To demonstrate the API we developed a demo app.
 This demo app is forked from https://github.com/stfnh/bb-clear-smart-fhir.
-Its purpose is to demonstrate the flow described below.
+Its purpose is to demonstrate the flow described above.
 Source code can be found [here](https://github.com/TDM3cvba/bb-clear-smart-fhir)